Registered Participant Information

 Only Registered Guests allowed on campgrounds: Family and friends not registered for the NE WHC will not be allowed on the grounds.
 There will be a designated meeting place in the parking lot that is the Friends & Family Meeting Spot (look for sign).
 There are lovely campgrounds in the area (www.lakesregion.org & email@example.com) where friends and family can camp while you’re having fun & learning tons at the WHC.
 But please be clear with them that they will not be welcomed on the grounds.

-No nudity at the camp.
+No nudity in public spaces at the camp.
 Also, No Camping or Car Camping in parking lot across the street from Camp Wicosuta.
 It is imperative that we honor these requests, as it is camp policy.

 Smoking is only allowed in designated areas.
 No open flames, candles or burning herbs in the buildings and no campstoves or fires.
 Campers please note; smoking is not allowed at the campsites.
 Please honor this.

 Swimming in the pool and at the lake are permitted at designated times only when the lifeguard is on duty.
 Times will be posted at the conference.
 All children must be under supervision of an Adult or Kids Camp while at the beachfront.